Latest Lord Street School Calendar Events

 It will be nice to bring the school back together and we hope that you will join us for the open days and school cohesion events we plan to carry out to help to bring everyone together in the second half of summer term when the hall and playground should be ours again!

 We have had to close Mrs Doyle's classroom as a result of the survey which took place in the KS1 building over the half term.
 Hopefully we will be able to resolve this quickly but in the short term her class will be taught in the KS2 building.

 We are working with Lancashire County Council's building team to make sure that we have a plan to remedy the problems we have picked up.

 Follow this link to see how the problem with the building has developed.

 Tests are a normal part of school life and we tell children that they should do their very best and not worry.
-If you have any problems or concerns lease come in to see me or our class teachers.
+If you have any problems or concerns for any children sitting tests please come in to see me or your child's class teacher.

 Thank you to everyone who sent their questionnaires in.
 Our Governors are analysing them and we will share the outcomes with you when they are ready.
 One initial finding was about communication.
 I am sorry that we are still not getting it right for you.
 We will be sending out a letter soon with key actions we will take.

 Our school is are taking part in the Pendle Reading Challenge.